tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/math_monsters.md

 ____

 The first time I read through these axioms, I was confused by the Principle of Mathematical Induction (PMI) axiom.
-I frowned to myself that PMI seems to be formalizing something that is already quite obvious - aren't proofs by induction already rigorous without having to make PMI an axiom?
+I frowned to myself that PMI seems to be formalizing something that is already quite obvious - aren't proofs by induction already rigorous all on their own?

 Months later, I tried taking out the PMI axiom to see what would happen to my set of 'natural numbers.'
 Initially, nothing seemed off at all.
 0 is still the first natural numbers.
 Natural numbers still follow and preceed each other just as one would expect them to. 'the number line behaves just like it should,' I thought.